 all.prompt This text defines the format of the login prompt.
 Expansion characters can be used here.
-Example value: %h login: all.issue This text determines the format of the login banner that is issued when a connection is made to the Secure Console Port Server SSH. \n represents a new line and \r represents a carriage return.
+Example value: %h login:

+all.issue This text determines the format of the login banner that is issued when a connection is made to the BLACK BOX ® Advanced Console

+Server.

+\n represents a new line and \r represents a carriage return.

 Expansion characters can be used here.

+Value for this Example:

+$\r\n\$

-Value for this Example: \r\n\ Welcome to terminal server %h port S%p \n\ \r\n all.lf_suppress This activates line feed suppression.
+Welcome to terminal server %h port S%p \n

+$\r\rangle$

+all.lf_suppress This activates line feed suppression.
 When configured as 0, line feed suppression will not be performed.
+When 1, extra line feed will be suppressed.

+all.auto_answer

+input

-When 1, extra line feed will be suppressed. all.auto_answer input This parameter is used in conjunction with the next parameter, auto_answer_output.
-If configured and if there is no session estab- lished to the port, this parameter will constantly be compared and matched up to the string of bytes coming in remotely from the server.
+This parameter is used in conjunction with the next parameter, auto_answer_output.
+If configured and if there is no session established to the port, this parameter will constantly be compared and matched up to the string of bytes coming in remotely from the server.

 If a match is found, the string configured in auto_answer_output is sent back to the server.
 To represent the ESC character as part of this string, use the control character, ^[.

+all.auto_answer output

-all.auto_answerThis parameter is used in conjunction with the previous parameter, auto_answer_input.
+This parameter is used in conjunction with the previous parameter, auto_answer_input.
 If configured, and if there is no session established to the port, this parameter is sent back to the server when there is a match between the incoming data and auto_answer_input.
 To represent the ESC character as part of this string, use the control character, ^[.

-Step 1: Point your browser to the Console Server.
 In the address or location field of your browser type the Console Access Server's IP address.
 For example:

-- Step 2: Log in as root and type the Web root password configured by the Web server.
-This will take you to the Configuration and Administration page. - Step 3: Select the Serial Ports link.
+Step 2: Log in as root and type the Web root password configured by the Web server.

 Click on the Serial Ports link on the Link Panel to the left of the page or in the Configuration section of the page.
-This will take you to the Port Selection page. - Step 4: Select port(s).
+This will take you to the Port Selection page.